Menu

 Why is Conscious Follow-up by the Patient Critical?

-Nipple loss or nipple circulation disorder is one of the rare but important complications of breast reduction surgery.
-Most of the time, the risk can be significantly reduced with correct surgical planning, patient-specific assessment, and especially quitting nicotine products including cigarettes/hookah/e-cigarettes.
-Regular follow-up in the early post-operative period ensures early detection of early problems such as hematoma and plays a critical role in preserving nipple circulation.
+Nipple loss or nipple circulation disorder is one of the rare but important complications.
+Risk can be significantly reduced with correct surgical planning and quitting nicotine.
+Regular follow-up ensures early detection of early problems such as hematoma.

-This text is for general informational purposes; every patient's anatomy, health status, and surgical plan are different.
-For the most accurate evaluation and personal risk analysis, the safest approach is to have a detailed discussion with the surgeon planning your surgery.
+This text is for general informational purposes; every patient's anatomy and surgical plan are different.
+For the most accurate evaluation, the safest approach is to have a detailed discussion with your surgeon.